Your stool color says a lot about your gut and overall health.

 Causes Of Yellow Diarrhea

 A change in the color or frequency of poop is often met with worry, especially if it persists.
-It may be pretty harmless and mildly disconcerting for some but seen as a great source of discomfort and worry to others.
-There are many causes of yellow diarrhea, ranging from harmless to life-threatening.
-Below are some common causes.
+There are many causes of yellow diarrhea, some are quite harmless while some are serious.
+Below are some common causes:

 Your diet affects your poop color, texture, and quantity.
-Eating food items with coloring may cause you to pass yellow stools.
-These food items, such as candy, carrots, turmeric, sweet potatoes or processed food items may cause you to pass yellow stools but is usually short-lived.
+Eating food items with coloring may cause you to pass bright yellow stools.
+These food items, such as candy, carrots, turmeric, sweet potatoes or processed food items may cause you to pass yellow stools but this goes away after a short time.

 3. Celiac Disease